sara-nl/2019-08-28-htdp-elixir/_episodes/login-to-spider.md

 > **_Food for brain:_**
 >
 > * What does the output of the command "id $USER" tell you?
-> * How many worker nodesd are available on the cluster?
+> * How many worker nodes are available on the cluster?

 ### <a name="job-submit"></a> 3.
 Submit your first job